vladigleba/vladigleba.github.io/posts/gospel/resting.md

 First of all, God could not have been tired, for He spoke the world into existence: “Let there be light,” “Let there be a firmament,” and so on {% rf 'Genesis 1:3, 6' %}.
 The Psalmist declares, “By the word of the LORD were the heavens made; and all the host of them by the breath of his mouth” {% rf 'Psalm 33:6' %}.
 Everything in the natural world that we see around us came into existence in obedience to His word.
 But even if He had labored to create, He could not have been physically exhausted, because Isaiah says He “fainteth not, neither is weary” {% rf 'Isaiah 40:28' %}.

  John says that “God is a spirit” {% rf 'John 4:24' %}, which means His rest could not have been physical but spiritual.
 To keep His Sabbath, therefore, is to keep His *spiritual* rest.
 The physical cessation from labor serves as a reminder of the more important spiritual reality that God wants us to enjoy, and when we neglect the latter, we deprive ourselves of the full blessings the Sabbath provides.

+The person who rests physically on the Sabbath receives the blessings of bodily restoration, but that is not God’s primary concern, for the “outward man”—the body—is perishing, but “the inward man is renewed day by day” {% rf '2 Corinthians 4:16; Luke 12:23' %}.
+God desires both blessings for us, but He is far more concerned with the rest that has eternal consequences.

 ## What does spiritual rest entail?